 Exploring Your Creative Voice: Types of Creative Writing

 Creative writing encompasses a vast landscape of forms and styles.
 You can experiment with different types to find what resonates most with your interests and experiences.
-Do not feel limited to one genre; allow yourself the freedom to explore.
+Don’t feel limited to one genre; allow yourself the freedom to explore.

 Consider these popular forms of creative writing:

-- Short Stories and Fiction: Invent characters, settings, and plots.
+- Short Stories and Fiction: I love observing people at the pool here in Hawthorn Ridge.
+Sometimes I imagine little stories about them – what their lives were like before they came here.
 This genre offers boundless opportunities for imagination, whether you craft a gripping mystery or a heartwarming tale.

 - Journaling and Personal Essays: These forms offer a flexible space for reflection, observation, and opinion.
 Personal essays explore a specific topic through your unique lens and experience.